 Uk Alcohol Duty Rates To Rise With Inflation

-From 13 March 2017, duty on beer, cider, wine and spirits will increase by RPI inflation (currently 3.9%), effectively ending a freeze that had protected beer and spirits from further duty increases.
+From 13 March 2017, duty on beer, cider, wine, and spirits had increase by RPI inflation (currently 3.9%), effectively ending a freeze that had protected beer and spirits from further duty increases.
 A freeze on wine had already been lifted by the chancellor in the Spring statement last year.

 Beer duty rise will hit consumers

 For beer, it means that the duty paid on a pint of beer will increase by two pence, which nonetheless is the first duty rise in five years, noted the Campaign for Real Ale (CAMRA).
 With inflation set at 3.9% the real increase in beer tax is about £130 million, according to stats provided by the British Beer and Pub Association.
 “UK beer drinkers, pubs, and brewers have been let down by the Chancellor’s decision to increase beer duty for the first time in five years,” said Colin Valentine, CAMRA’s national chairman.

 Read more at The Drinks Business